 We pretty much talk every day and we see each other at least once a week.
 Better late than never as they say!

 DAD.CEO: How do you want to look back and be remembered as a father and a CEO?

-FP: That’s a great question!
+Frank Palmer: That’s a great question!
 Like I said before, I wished I had spent more time with my kids and made that a priority.
 That’s why I am trying to make up for that now as I am now the one who is running out of time.
 There are only so many turkey dinners left in one’s life, and hopefully, I still have a few more left as I truly want to make up for the lost time.
 But I want to make it clear that I’m not apologizing for who I was and what I did.
 I’m simply trying to spend more time now and demonstrating that I care.

 About how I would like to be remembered as a father?
-I would like to be remembered that I was a responsible dad who took care of everyone in a way that no one was every short on their schooling and making sure they had everything they needed.
+I would like to be remembered that I was a responsible dad who took care of everyone in a way that no one was very short on their schooling and making sure they had everything they needed.
 I feel I was a great dad when it came to taking care of those details.